Yasashari/C4-contest/Ondo.md

         require( cash + borrows > reserves )

 ##  FRONTRUN IS POSSIBLE WHEN CHANGING APPROVE AMOUNT
-    when changing the approved amount frontrun is possible.
+    When changing the approved amount frontrun is possible.
 So its safer to inherit openzeppling SafeERC20 lib.

 Proof of Concept